 2016 Educator of the Year – NC Real Estate Commission

-Mel’s other job is as an attorney at Mel Black Law with a focus on representing professional before their state licensing Boards.
-Having 11 years of combined experience as Director of the NC Appraisal board and as an Officers with the NC Real Estate Commission, Mel regularly handles matters before those agencies.
-He is also retained by companies, individuals and users of appraisal and brokerage services to advise on compliance matters and to answer questions on daily practice.
+Mel’s other job is an attorney at Mel Black Law with a focus on representing professionals before their state licensing boards.
+He has 11 years of combined experience as Director of the North Carolina Appraisal Board and as an officer with the North Carolina Real Estate Commission.
+Mel regularly handles matters before those agencies.
+He is retained by companies, individuals and users of appraisal and brokerage services to advise on compliance matters and to answer questions on a daily practice.